If IPAs are for the hop heads, Scottish ales are for the malt heads. Their rich, sweet, caramel maltiness makes these highly addictive brews.

 Scotch whiskey drinkers are well aware of the quality of malt produced in Scotland.
 The huge whiskey market means there was plenty of barley for brewing beer, and they weren’t stingy with it.
 The brewers used high malt bills which are responsible for the malty sweet flavors of these beers.

 An interesting feature of Scottish ales is their naming convention, which is based on the Shilling system of currency.
-The stronger the beer, the more Shillings it was taxed (actually other beers were taxed the same way, but it really stuck with Scottish ales).
-The lighter beers were charged 60 Shillings while the stronger ones were charged 70,80, or 90 Shillings.
+The stronger the beer, the more Shillings it cost.
+The lighter beers cost60 Shillings while the stronger ones were charged 70,80, or 90 Shillings.
 Here’s the BJCP breakdown if you’re brewing to style:

 - Scottish Light 60/- (2.5 – 3.2% abv)